Gregory Scarpa Jr.

 Gregory J. Scarpa Jr. (born August 4, 1951) is a former American mobster and caporegime in the Colombo crime family and government informant.
 He is the son of hitman and fellow caporegime in the family Gregory Scarpa.
-During the 1990s, Scarpa was sentenced to 40 years in prison for racketeering, and provided the government with information about terrorist tactics and possible attacks orchestrated by Ramzi Yousef.
-Scarpa Jr. has since won compassionate release from prison as a result of his failing health and terminal illness.
+It is believed Scarpa Jr. murdered at least 11 people from between 1980 and 1987.
+Scarpa Jr. was primarily active in bank robbery, illegal gambling, and trafficking cocaine, marijuana, and heroin.

+In February 1989, Scarpa Jr. was sentenced to 20 years in prison.
+In May 1999, Scarpa Jr. was sentenced to 40 years in prison.
+In November 2020, Scarpa Jr. was released after serving 31 years in prison.

 Early life

-Gregory J. Scarpa Jr. was born on August 4, 1951, in Brooklyn, New York, to Connie Forrest and Gregory Scarpa, a caporegime and hitman for the Colombo crime family.
+Gregory J. Scarpa Jr. was born on August 4, 1951, in Brooklyn, New York, to Connie Farace and Gregory Scarpa, a caporegime and hitman for the Colombo crime family.
 He pursued a criminal career in the Colombo organization, as had his father.

-Federal authorities believed Scarpa murdered his associates Robert DiLeonardi in 1981, Anthony Frezza in 1985 and Joseph DeDomenico in 1987, ordered the murder of limousine driver Alfred Longobardi in 1981 and plotted the murder and burial of suspected informant Sal Cardaci beneath a Bensonhurst store.
+Federal authorities believed Scarpa murdered his associates Eliezer Shkolnik in 1980, Dominick Somma in 1980, Robert DiLeonardi in 1981, Alfred Longobardi in 1982, Albie Variale in 1983, Albert Nacha in 1985, Anthony Frezza in 1985, Michael Yodice in 1986, Jose Lopez in 1986, Joseph DeDomenico in 1987, and Ray Shapiro in 1987.
+Scarpa Jr. also plotted the murder and burial of suspected informant Sal Cardaci beneath a Bensonhurst store.

 Scarpa succeeded his father as a capo in the Colombo family after his father contracted HIV/AIDS following a contaminated blood transfusion in 1986.

 Prison and informant

-Scarpa was initially arrested in 1988, charged with racketeering and narcotics offenses and sentenced to 20 years in prison.
+In August 1988, Scarpa Jr. was arrested by the DEA at a hotel in Lakewood, New Jersey, after he was indicted in January 1988 for racketeering and narcotics trafficking.
+In February 1989, Scarpa Jr. was sentenced by former U.S. District Judge I. Leo Glasser for racketeering, extortion, conspiracy to distribute narcotics, and narcotics trafficking.

+In June 1995, Scarpa Jr. was indicted again for illegal gambling, narcotics, loansharking, and tax fraud.
+He was found guilty of conspiracy to murder, extortion, and conspiracy to defraud the United States in the collection of income taxes.
+In May 1999, Scarpa Jr. was sentenced by former U.S. District Judge Reena Raggi to 40 years in prison.
+In November 2020, Scarpa Jr. was released from prison due to severe health issues, including cancer, after serving stints at the Colorado Federal Penitentiary and at the New York Metropolitan Correctional Center.